geminimvp/employee_handbook/guides/engineering/theme_development/theme_best_practices.markdown

 |	└───plugins
 └───README.md
 ```

+## Version Control

+As this is a startup some cowboy coding is expected, but it is never a good idea to ignore version control.
+During the development and support of any theme you build, keep your code up to date in GitHub.
+Even if you think a fix is temporary or insignificant, make a PR and document that you made the change.

+*If you write code outside of version control, that code doesn't exist.*

 ## Liquid

 Liquid is a templating language first developed by Shopify.
 We use it in place of HTML or ERB to create the markup for our themes.
 [Liquid is open source](https://github.com/Shopify/liquid) and easy to extend with Drops.